 EMAIL TO GET ACCESS

-- By teaching guitar, you can make way more money than you ever could at any regular non-musical job.
+- With guitar teaching, you can make way more money than you ever could at any regular non-musical job.
 (Many guitar teachers I train earn 6-figures or multiple 6-figures per year).

 - You can work part-time hours and make an excellent living (growing your income every year).
 In contrast, at most jobs you generally must work 40-60 hours per week just to get by and are lucky to get a 2-3% pay raise per year.